-The island of Maui in Hawaii has a wonderful array of beautiful views, food and culture, wildlife, and adventure.
-It’s the perfect place to visit to get away from the hustle and bustle of everyday life.
+The island of Maui, in Hawaii, has a wonderful array of beautiful views, food and culture, wildlife, and adventure.
+It’s the perfect place to visit to get away from the hustle and bustle of everyday life and with so many fun things to do in Maui you’ll be pleasantly busy the whole time.

 What To Do In Maui